Pascual Romero: Career

-Romero is the former bassist of the bands Tinhorn, Level-Zero, Public Recipe (with Tal B. of i5),and Warped Tour band Nothing Less.
+Romero is the former bassist of the bands In This Moment, Tinhorn, Level-Zero, Public Recipe (with Tal B. of i5), and Warped Tour band Nothing Less.
+He is also the former vocalist of the death metal band Pathology.
 He is mentioned multiple times in the liner notes of the In This Moment albums Beautiful Tragedy and The Dream. as well as the Daysend album The Warning.
 Other projects include Divine Heresy, Throne of Ashes, Groamville, Buffalo Down, Black Veil Brides, My Empty Day, Kriya, Madcats, Dysphotic, Strangled By Strangulation, and he is a steadfast guest vocalist for industrial metal band Fear Factory.
 He was the promoter of The Hell in July tour in 2013 for the bands Six Feet Under and Decrepit Birth.
 Romero was the vocalist in the band Pathology from Summer 2009 until January 2010.
 As of 2018 he is in the doom metal band Devil's Throne which features his wife Ashley Romero on vocals.

 In film and TV production, Romero is a producer and writer for Rad Girls, on which he also appears as himself.
 He has an extensive list of projects he has worked on; What About Brian, Pushing Daisies, Heroes, and the film 3:10 To Yuma are among his most notable credits.
 He was also credited as a producer for the Style Network.
 As of 2018, he is working with media companies Kronos Creative and Beautiful Idea.